 It has allowed companies to exchange knowledge, innovate and grow exponentially compared to western companies.
-This means we are, as engineers, researchers and entrepreneurs, being far outpaced by Chinese companies, and are starting to lose all control over the hardware computer industry.
-When Chinese companies can develop thousands of different phones and play with custom and powerful hardware directly ordered from the factory, western startups are stuck with doing kickstarter campains for shitty accessories for smartphones.
+This means we are, as engineers, researchers and entrepreneurs, being far outpaced by eastern companies, and are starting to lose all control over the hardware computer industry.
+When eastern companies can develop thousands of different phones and play with custom and powerful hardware directly ordered from the factory, western startups are stuck with doing kickstarter campains for shitty accessories for smartphones.
 They get to build phones, we get to build applications and accessories.

 Slowly but steadily, the door to hardware knowledge is closing.
 Each year, we know less how to build phones and computers.
 Soon, we won't be able to know how phones work anymore, and it'll be too late for anyone to take back control.